Glass Walls: An Architectural Revolution

 Tinted Glass: Tinted glass not only enhances the aesthetics of glass walls but also provides an added level of privacy.
 It reduces the visibility from the outside while still allowing occupants to enjoy the outside view.

 Landscaping: The outdoor environment can be utilized to enhance privacy for glass-walled spaces.
-Strategically planted trees, shrubs, or tall outdoor structures like pergolas or trellises can provide a natural screen, obscuring the view from neighboring properties.
+Strategically planted trees, shrubs, or tall outdoor structures like pergolas or trellises can provide a natural screen, obscuring the view from neighbouring properties.

 Privacy Zones: In open-plan homes, architects can design “privacy zones” within the larger space.
 These zones can be tucked away behind partition walls or designed as alcoves, offering a sense of seclusion within the larger open area.